WeblateOrg/weblate/docs/admin/addons.rst

 management command.
 This way you can track multiple translation components within one VCS.

-Create one master component least likely to disappear in the future, and others will employ :ref:`internal-urls` to it as a VCS configuration, and configure it to find all compoents in it.
+Create one main component least likely to disappear in the future, and others will employ :ref:`internal-urls` to it as a VCS configuration, and configure it to find all compoents in it.